-Furthermore, if we want to customize the restriction message for this specific post, we can type in something different than the default ones.
+Furthermore, if you want to customize the restriction message for this specific page or post, you can type in something different than the default message.

 Also, if you want to send your users to another page, you can enable the redirect feature.
 Inside our post, we will redirect all of the users that don’t have the following roles assigned: Editor, Subscriber, SEO Manager or SEO Editor.